Laugusti/go-sforce/README.md

 - DeleteSObject - Used to delete a SObject using the object type and Salesforce id.
 - Query - Used to execute a SOQL query in Salesforce.
 - QueryMore - Used to get the remaining result of a SOQL query.
-- FullQuery - Not supported by the Salesforce API.
-This exeuctes any and all necessary QueryMore for a query.

 ### Bulk API client
 ```